 Poor estate plans also contribute to the length of probate.

-Estate administration in Pennsylvania involves many critical tasks, such as appointing an administrator, managing assets and distributing them to the appropriate beneficiaries.
+Estate administration in Pennsylvania involves many critical tasks, such as appointing an administrator, managing assets, and distributing them to the appropriate beneficiaries.
 Individuals can contribute to a smooth and efficient administration process by understanding the basics of estate administration.
+Since 1990, Ruggiero Law Offices has helped families like yours protect what matters most.
+We'll provide the proper guidance and support you need for a smooth transition.